otomn/st/README.md

     1 ./src/python/common.py
     > . stcd 1      # cd into ./src/python

+It is recommanded to add the following line in your .profile or .bashrc or .zshrc ...

+    alias stcd='. stcd'

+So that you can use `stcd` without adding the dot at the front

 ## gst

 A wrapper for `git status -s` to use `st` for caching the files